DEVELOPING AN INTERIOR DESIGN TEAM AND HOW TO CREATE A SUCCESS OF IT.

 Here are a few ones very niche and specific to the interior design firms that we found out that worked for our workflow.
 Bare in mind that this is not a comprehensive list, but pure from our standpoint and experience.

 Design Manager has tools as Project Management, Purchasing sheets, Accounting part and Industry-specific reports

 Pros: Very powerful cloud version and compact stand-alone.
 It has a chat-based client portal.

 One of the Pioneers of the management solutions we have tried.

 It has the same tools as the rest.
 The only downside at the time we were using it was that it was limited to USA’s market only.

-Pros: Very powerful RFQ with interactive Pdf viewer, where purchasing takes 3 seconds.
+Pros: Very powerful RFQ with an interactive Pdf viewer, where purchasing takes 3 seconds.
 Vendor portal.

-Another great too recently acquired by Houzz.
+Another great tool recently acquired by Houzz.
 Very sophisticated and friendly.
 It has Online Integration and Payments.

 Pros: Good user-friendly and beautiful UI

 It’s worth checking all of them if you plan to improve the quality of your work and be more profitable.